yellowstonegames/SquidLib/squidlib/README.md

     - This should also enable SquidLib to be used for rendering on Android/iOS/HTML and not only the desktop platforms Swing is limited to
   - There is now a tool that sets up a project for people who want an easy way to handle the dependencies of SquidLib and/or libGDX
-    - You should use [the stable version of SquidSetup](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.0-b9) if you want to use the latest stable SquidLib, since it has squidlib 3.0.0-b9 (as well as squidlib-util and regexodus) all configured as default.
+    - You should use [the stable version of SquidSetup](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.0-b9) if you want to use an old but stable SquidLib, since it has squidlib 3.0.0-b9 (as well as squidlib-util and regexodus) all configured as default.
+      It should be updated to v3.0.0-b10 soon and depend on a much more recent version.
       There's a SquidLib demo as an example that defaults to being selected.
-You should probably select libGDX version 1.9.6 if you use the stable version, or 1.9.9 if you use the snapshot (1.9.9 includes important fixes to bugs from 1.9.7).
+You should probably select libGDX version 1.9.6 if you use the stable version, or 1.9.10 if you use the snapshot (1.9.10 includes important fixes to bugs from 1.9.7).
     - Some ways of setting up a project won't include assets, so if you use the DefaultResources class in the display module (recommended for several things, like distance field fonts), you need to get the assets you want separately.
       They're in the assets/ folder of this GitHub repo, or you can get all the assets in a .zip file from SquidSetup's